The E-Bike Throttle Control vs. Pedal Assist (PAS): Which is Right for You?

 — Matt Donazzan (@Donazzan) March 10, 2015

 Many European countries have implemented laws requiring this type of system on all electric bikes because they force you to pedal when you are on a bike and keep your bike away from definitions of motor bikes.
-Due to these regulations, and an increasing demand from our bike commuters for pedal assist sensors, our new 500 Series E-Bike Kits come with an optional PAS installation system.
+Due to these regulations, and an increasing demand from our bike commuters for PAS, our new 500 Series E-Bike Kits come with an optional PAS installation system.

-There are 2 different styles of Pedal Assist: cadence sensor or torque sensor.
+What does pedal assist mean?
+Well, there are two different styles to consider: cadence sensor or torque sensor.
 The most common is the cadence sensor.
-This is the type we offer on our 500 series kits.
+This is the type we offer on our 500 Series Kits.
 Cadence sensor systems usually come with a ring of magnets mounted on the pedal crank and a sensor fixed to the bottom bracket.

-Occasionally, riders have the issue that the speed a rider is pedaling doesn’t necessarily represent how much power he or she needs.
-On flat ground, faster pedaling usually means faster speed and thus more power needed.
-However, pedaling up a hill requires even MORE power, yet hill-pedaling speed is very slow due to the lower speed.
-The result is an ebike that can be under powered when climbing hills, negating perhaps the most important benefit of an ebike – hill climbing.
+Occasionally, some riders notice that the speed they are pedaling doesn’t necessarily represent how much power they need.
+On flat ground, faster pedaling usually means faster speed and, thus, more power needed.
+However, pedaling up a hill requires even MORE power, yet the hill-pedaling speed is very slow.
+The result is an e-bike that can be under-powered when climbing hills, negating perhaps the most important benefit of an e-bike – hill climbing.

 To combat the issue mentioned above, the torque sensor system was created.
-The torque sensor or torque PAS is usually mounted on either the pedal crank or near the rear dropout and measures torque or simply the movement of the pedal during normal pedaling.
-The amount of torque being applied may match the amount of power needed at any stage of bicycle pedaling, including acceleration, steady cruising and hill climbing.
+The torque sensor, or torque PAS, is usually mounted on either the pedal crank or near the rear dropout.
+It then measures torque, or simply the movement of the pedal during normal pedaling.
+The amount of torque being applied may match the amount of power needed at any stage of bicycle pedaling, including acceleration, steady cruising, and hill climbing.

-This means that a torque PAS more accurately sensors the amount of power you need.
-The performance of the Torque Pedal Assist Sensors is often determined by the pressure applied to the chain.
+This means that a torque PAS more accurately senses the amount of power you need.
+The performance of the torque pedal assist sensors is often determined by the pressure applied to the chain.